 As the global population increases, so too does energy demand.
 The threat of climate change means that there is an urgent need to find cleaner, renewable alternatives to fossil fuels that do not contribute extensive amounts of greenhouse gases with potentially devastating consequences on our ecosystem.
 Solar power is considered to be a particularly attractive source as on average the Earth receives around 10,000 times more energy from the sun in a given time than is required by human consumption.

-In recent years, in addition to synthetic photovoltaic devices, biophotovoltaics (BPVs, also known as biological solar-cells) have emerged as an environmentally-friendly and low-cost approach to harvesting solar energy and converting it into electrical current.
-These solar cells utilise the photosynthetic properties of microorganisms such as algae to convert light into electric current that can be used to provide electricity.
+In recent years, in addition to synthetic photovoltaic devices, biophotovoltaics (BPVs, also known as biological solar cells) have emerged as an environmentally friendly and low-cost approach to harvesting solar energy and converting it into electrical current.
+These solar cells utilize the photosynthetic properties of microorganisms such as algae to convert light into electric current that can be used to provide electricity.

 During photosynthesis, algae produce electrons, some of which are exported outside the cell where they can provide electric current to power devices.
 To date, all the BPVs demonstrated have located charging (light harvesting and electron generation) and power delivery (transfer to the electrical circuit) in a single compartment; the electrons generate current as soon as they have been secreted.

-Dr Paolo Bombelli is a post-doctoral researcher in the Department of Biochemistry, where his research looks to utilise the photosynthetic and metabolic activity of plants, algae and bacteria to create biophotovoltaic devices, a sustainable source of renewable current.
-He describes himself as “a plants, algae and bacteria electrician”.
+Dr. Paolo Bombelli is a post-doctoral researcher in the Department of Biochemistry, where his research looks to utilize the photosynthetic and metabolic activity of plants, algae, and bacteria to create biophotovoltaic devices, a sustainable source of renewable current.
+He describes himself as “a plants, algae, and bacteria electrician”.

 “Charging and power delivery often have conflicting requirements,” explains Kadi Liis Saar, of the Department of Chemistry.
 “For example, the charging unit needs to be exposed to sunlight to allow efficient charging, whereas the power delivery part does not require exposure to light but should be effective at converting the electrons to current with minimal losses.”

-Building a two-chamber system allowed the researchers to design the two units independently and through this optimise the performance of the processes simultaneously.
+Building a two-chamber system allowed the researchers to design the two units independently and through this optimize the performance of the processes simultaneously.